Applied-GeoSolutions/lidar2dems/INSTALL.md

 2. Run CMake steps as above

 ## Points2Grid
-Points2Grid is used by PDAL to create DEM's from point clouds using a local gridding method
+Points2Grid is used by PDAL to create DEM products from point clouds using a local gridding method

 1. Clone repository